metabase/metabase/docs/questions/query-builder/expressions/concat.md

 ### SQL

-In most cases (unless you're using a NoSQL database), questions created from the [notebook editor][notebook-editor-def] are converted into SQL queries that run against your database or data warehouse.
+In most cases (unless you're using a NoSQL database), questions created from the [notebook editor](https://www.metabase.com/glossary/notebook_editor) are converted into SQL queries that run against your database or data warehouse.

 ```sql
 SELECT